 Federal, state and local educational administrative relationships.
-Introduction to educational administrative and organizational theory with appropriate experiences to show

-610. Education Leadership (3)

-Prerequisite: Teaching credential.

-Concepts and techniques of leadership, analysis of the factors and practice in the procedures of group and individual leadership in four areas: (a) the community; (b) the teaching staff; (c) the student personnel; (d) the professional field of educational 620.
-Legal and Financial Aspects of School District Policies (3) Prerequisite: Teaching credential.
+Introduction to educational administrative and organizational theory with appropriate experiences to show transfer to practice.
+610. Education Leadership (3) Prerequisite: Teaching credential.
+Concepts and techniques of leadership, analysis of the factors and practice in the procedures of group and individual leadership in four areas: (a) the community; (b) the teaching staff; (c) the student personnel; (d) the professional field of educational administration and supervision.
+620. Legal and Financial Aspects of School District Policies (3) Prerequisite: Teaching credential.